opensourceliturgy/osltrg-data-standards/scripture-ref-versions.md

 The deuterocanonicals are included together with the Hebrew Scriptures.
 This is pretty much standard in Catholic Bibles.

-### pti
+### pt
-The deuterocanonicals are included - but as a separate collection between the Hebrew Scriptures and the New Testament.
+If the deuterocanonicals are included it is as a separate collection between the Hebrew Scriptures and the New Testament.
-This is pretty much standard in older Protestant Bibles from the earlier years of the Protestant Separation.

-### ptx
-The deuterocanonicals are omitted altogether.
-This is typical in modern Protestant Bibles.
+This code should also be used for editions that omit the deuterocanonicals altogether - as the remaining books will have the same chapter-verse numbering as those that treat the deuterocanonicals as a separate collection.

+(__NOTE:__ The first draft of this document had separate codes __pti__ and __ptx__ to distinguish those who separate the deuterocanonicals into a separate collection from those that omit it altogether.
+This decision was changed because a simple scan of an edition's book-list can reveal if a book is altogether excluded.)